Torque3D-GameEngine/T3D-Demos/data/FPSGameplay/sector/README.txt

 sector/levels/Sector_T3D.postfxpreset.cs
 sector/levels/Sector_T3D_preview.png

-Remember to put this lines of code at the top of the [Level_Name].mis file in this order.
+Remember to put this line of code at the top of the [Level_Name].mis file in this order.

 // LOAD SECTOR DATABLOCKS
-exec("data/FPSGameplay/sector/scripts/datablocks/sounds.cs");
-exec("data/FPSGameplay/sector/scripts/datablocks/triggers.cs");
-exec("data/FPSGameplay/sector/scripts/datablocks/player.cs");
+exec("data/FPSGameplay/sector/sector.cs");